ShMcK/ng2Challenges/README.md

 Challenges to help you learn and understand the evolving Angular2 Framework.

-I've found one of the best ways to learn a new framework is by trying out lots of basic demos.
+I've found one of the best ways to struggle through a new framework is by trying out lots of basic demos, and looking at how other coders approach similar situations.
+Help contribute.

 ## Challenges